KnowingNothing/Ditto/README.md

 - AutoTensorize
 - AutoCompute

-Besides, Ditto is also designed for compiling for training.
+Ditto is also designed for compiling for training.

 #### Supported Compiler Backends
 - TVM